Aeroflot Flight 7841

-Aeroflot Flight 7841 was a scheduled domestic passenger flight from Minsk in Soviet Byelorussia (now Belarus), to Leningrad (now known as Saint Petersburg), operated by a Tupolev Tu-134A on 1 February 1985, which suffered a double engine failure immediately after take off.
-The pilots were unable to return to Minsk, and instead made a forced landing into a forest, resulting in the deaths of fifty eight of the eighty people on board.
-Twenty-two people (including three crew members) survived the accident.
+Aeroflot Flight 7841 was a scheduled domestic passenger flight from Minsk in Soviet Byelorussia (now Belarus), to Leningrad (now known as Saint Petersburg), operated by a Tupolev Tu-134A on 1 February 1985, which suffered a double engine failure immediately after takeoff.
+The pilots were unable to return to Minsk, and instead made a forced landing into a forest, killing 58 of the 80 people on board, while 22 others (including three crew members) survived the accident.
 The double engine failure was brought on by ice ingestion.

 Aircraft

 The Tupolev Tu-134A, registration number CCCP-65910, involved in the accident was manufactured on 11 May 1982 and had 448 completed flight cycles prior to the accident, having entered service on 8 June 1982.

 Crash

 Six seconds after takeoff, at an altitude of 35 m and with a speed of 325 km/h, a rapid loss of power occurred in the left engine, accompanied by unusual noises ("pops") and a drop in exhaust gas temperature.
 The pilots levelled the wings and continued climbing, with the co-pilot reporting the engine failure to air traffic control, and requesting an immediate return to the airport.
 At 65 seconds after takeoff, after another loud noise, an excessive vibration alarm indicated problems with the right engine.
 Almost immediately afterwards, the right engine failed with the aircraft at an altitude of 240 m.
 In an attempt to retain speed and maintain control, the captain put the aircraft into a shallow dive with a vertical speed of 7 m/s.
 The aircraft emerged from low cloud towards a forest, with some trees up to 30 m in height.
 At an altitude of 22 m, the aircraft began hitting the tree tops.
 The aircraft sustained major damage as it reached the ground, where it burst into flames except for the tail section.
 Of those on board, 58 were killed, but 22 survived with injuries, including both pilots.

 The crash site was located 10 km east of Minsk National Airport, and was reached by search groups after three hours.